What is Democracy?

 that all the people should be able to have their say in one way another in everything that affects

 their lives.
-Dictionaries usually say that this right can either be exercised directly (by every
+Dictionaries usually say that this right can either be exercised directly (by all

-member of a community having the possibility to enter personally, without mediators, his position
+members of a community having the possibility to enter personally, without mediators, their position

 on a particular issue into the decision making process - modern technology is able to provide

 this possibility for increasingly larger and larger communities), or through representatives